A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland

 There are some extraordinary lava colours down in the lava caves.
 Photo from my visit to Raufarhólshellir

-Follow the gravel road for a short while and check out the many beautiful pieces of colourful lava by the road, blue, pink and orange in colour, very pretty.
-If you happen to be in this area in the sunshine you will notice how the lava glistens in the sun.
+Follow the gravel road for a short while and check out the many beautiful pieces of colourful lava by the road, blue, pink, and orange in colour, very pretty.
+If you happen to be in this area on a sunny day, you will notice how the lava glistens in the sun.

-The lava is weathered though, but if you want to see beautiful lava colours and shiny lava then I would recommend a visit to the lava caves.
+The lava is weathered, though, but if you want to see beautiful lava colours and shiny lava, I would recommend a visit to the lava caves.

 The Lava Tunnel: The Extraordinary Raufarhólshellir Lava Cave in South Iceland